Sweden 15 min

 Swedish vacation time

-The Swedish Annual Leave Act states that employees are entitled to a minimum of 25 days of vacation per year.
+Under the Swedish Annual Leave Act, employees are entitled to a minimum of 25 vacation days per year, along with vacation pay.

 Employees on the job for three months or less may not qualify for annual vacation but will be entitled to vacation pay.